ENN 191-0921 11/23/10 Prof. Tanenbaun Castro Jimenez Mirtha

 I was thinking about the painting by Picasso “Guernica” but I don’t think I’ll do that one though the painting is amazing I don’t know if it was part of a movement or if it had political impact.
 Something new that comes to mind is how some painters in the renaissance painted subliminal messages in their works because the subject of all the paintings then (in the west) were religious or portraits of rich people.
 In the time of the renaissance, Church and state one so religious was political.
 I just need to come up with a specific example but that would be nice too.

-more stars become visible to the eye.
+This brainstorming for this project feels to me like looking up in the sky in a clear night. the longer u stare, more stars become visible to the eye.
 Its actually kind of fun.
 It think I know which one ill do, but is too early

 to say.
 I welcome advise.